GaneshSPatil/my-kubernetes-elastic-agents/README.md

 ## Building the code base

-To build the jar, run `./gradlew clean prepare build`
+To build the jar, run `./gradlew clean build`

 ## License